Reducing the U.S. abortion rate

 between the pro-life and pro-choice movements.
 The former generally

 believe that the transition from human life to human person happens at

 conception.
 Pro-choicers generally believe that it happens later; some suggest

-it happens at childbirth.
+it happens at or even shortly after childbirth.

 The main activities of the pro-life movement has concentrated on restricting

 abortion as much as is legally possible without violating the Roe v.
 Wade